jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 # (Advanced) Editing Android Application

-If you are interested in editing the Android application for your own research, we describe here how to do so.
-Please note, these are the general steps which must be undertaken and not a step-by-step guide.
+If you are interested in editing the Android application for your own research, we briefly the set-up requirements for doing so.
+Please note, these are the general steps which must be undertaken and not a step-by-step guide on how to modify the files.

 ## Step 1 - Install Android Studio IDE

 You can install the latest version of [Android Studio here](https://developer.android.com/studio)

-## Step 2 - Install Flutter SDK and Flutter Plugin for Android Studio
+## Step 2 - Install Flutter SDK

+Go to [this link](https://docs.flutter.dev/get-started/install) for Flutter Installation.

-## Step  3- Install Java
+## Step 3 - Install Java

+Go to [this link](https://www.java.com/en/download/help/download_options.html)) for Java Installation instructions.

-## Step 3 -
+## Step 5 - Configure Flutter and Dart Plugin for Android Studio in Settings

-## Step 2 - Download (or pull) the OSSMM app files
+## Step 6 - Download (or pull) the OSSMM app files

+## Step 7 - Open the Project with Android Studio

+## Step 8 - Locate modifiable Android app code:

+For Android 15 and above, pertinent files are located here:

+"OSSMM\OSSMM - V1.0.4 System Code\Android App Code\Android 15\ossmm\lib"